collaborativebioinformatics/GeneVar/README.md

 ## Results

 At the end of the biocodathon, we have extracted info and build an app for chr21.
-It and integrates dbVar, Gencode, ClinVar, gnomAD-SV.
+It and integrates dbVar, GENCODE, ClinVar, gnomAD-SV.
 More modules will be added in the future.

 ## Methods